How To Wear A Neck Gaiter

 To wear your neck gaiter as a face mask, pull the tube of fabric over your head, resting the top just below your eyes and pulling the bottom down to cover your neck and throat.
 Our breathable fabrics will comfortably protect your face from dust and inclement weather.

 Wearing it this way helps protect against wind chill while skiing, snowboarding, or cycling.
-In a pinch, it can also work as a makeshift face covering when social distancing is not possible and purpose-made face masks are available, as described below.

 To wear your neck gaiter as a beanie, start by turning it inside out.
 Pull it over your head like a hat.
 Remember, you want the pattern against your head, and the reverse side of the fabric facing out.
 Give the center of the tube a couple of twists to keep it in place, then pull the open end down over your head, covering the inside-out section.